 So why do people think they can use one stock resume to apply for each and every job?

-- Match keywords to the role.
+1. Match keywords to the role

-- Match responsibilities to the role.
+2. Match prior responsibilities to the role

-- Reread, reread, and then reread again.
+5. Reread, reread, and then reread again

-If you follow these five rules, you’re putting yourself in a much better position to be called for an interview.
-However, you shouldn’t think you are done at this point.
-There are still cover letters to write, LinkedIn profiles and networks to maximize, and social media footprints to create.
+If you follow these five rules, you’re putting yourself in a much better position to get your resume through the filters and be called up for an interview.
+However, you shouldn’t completely relax and think you are done at this point.
+If you are serious about your search for a new role, there are still cover letters to write and polish, LinkedIn profiles and networks to build and optimize, and social media footprints to create.

 Keep an eye out for upcoming Knowledge Center posts on these topics and more.
 Be sure to subscribe so you don’t miss out on valuable new information!
 And if you’re ready to keep learning, check out this post on Basic Interview Preparation.